flaneurette/UX.js/README.md

 #### UX-fetch.html
 An example fetching unique JSON and displaying it.
 #### UX-lazyload.html
-An example lazyloading images with :lazyload attribute
+An example lazyloading images with :lazy attribute
 #### UX-handler.html
 An example creating evenlisteners through the :handler attribute.
 #### UX-bind.html